 How long are the hikes in Spain?

-You’ll find everything from easy day hikes where you can hike to a lighthouse in half a day and enjoy lunch overlooking the Mediterranean Sea to a 45-day hike through the wild Pyrenees Mountain Range, and everything in between.
+You’ll find everything from easy day hikes to stunning views in Spain.
+Beginners and experienced hikers can hike to a lighthouse in half a day and enjoy lunch overlooking the Mediterranean Sea to a 45-day hike through the wild Pyrenees Mountain Range and everything in between.

 Recommended Reading: Trekking: How to Choose a Trek That You´ll Love